Menu

 There are many business courses that can be taken at small colleges and in smaller communities.

 One book that is helpful for IBCLCs in private practice is by Linda Smith “The Lactation Consultant in Private Practice: The ABCs of Getting Started”.
 Although this book is designed for the American market, there are still useful guidelines applicable to the Canadian landscape.
-I would also recommend you connect with the Provincial Association in your province ( if availalbe) for peer support.
+I would also recommend you connect with the provincial association in your province ( if available) for peer support.

 ________________________________________________________________________________________________________________________________